Malibu-Chuchu/NLP_A7/README.md

   2. Train the student model using the even layers {2, 4, 6, 8, 10, 12} from the 12-layer teacher to the 6-layer student.
      Here's the code:
      <img width="1101" alt="Screenshot 2568-03-23 at 4 07 30 PM" src="https://github.com/user-attachments/assets/b7f7e38a-0b34-43ca-84eb-135224a0a5ee" />
+  3. To implement LoRA for a 12-layer student model, start by loading a pre-trained BERT model using the AutoModelForSequenceClassification class.
+Configure the LoRA parameters with a LoraConfig object, ensuring you specify the appropriate task type as SEQ_CLS for sequence classification rather than CAUSAL_LM.
+Set key hyperparameters including rank (r=8), scaling factor (lora_alpha=16), and dropout rate (lora_dropout=0.1), while explicitly targeting the attention matrices ("query", "key", "value") for efficient fine-tuning.
+Apply this configuration using get_peft_model() and check trainable parameters with print_trainable_parameters().
+Set up an AdamW optimizer with a small learning rate (2e-5) and weight decay (0.01), paired with a linear learning rate scheduler that includes a 10% warmup period.
+When implementing the training loop, move the model and batches to the appropriate device, calculate loss through forward passes, and update parameters with backward passes while tracking progress.
+This approach significantly reduces memory requirements compared to full fine-tuning while providing targeted adaptation of the model to your specific task.

 ### Task 3: Evaluation and Analysis
 | Model Type  | Training Loss | Test Set Performance |
 |-------------|--------------|----------------------|
 | Odd Layer   |      0.2944       |        0.9020              |